 Industrial Water Leaders Forum 2016

-Aquatech China and Global Water Intelligence are delighted to be partnering to bring you the Industrial Water Leaders Forum: China.
+Aquatech China and Global Water Intelligence are proud to have presented the Industrial Water Leaders Forum: China.

-The invitation-only gathering welcomes high-level executives from the most important companies and organisations involved in Chinese industrial water.
-Speakers will include regulators, government officials, and end users from China, along with international key technology providers and multilateral development banks.
+The invitation-only gathering welcomed high-level executives from the most important companies and organisations involved in Chinese industrial water.
+Speakers included regulators, government officials, and end users from China, along with international key technology providers and multilateral development banks.

 Make partnerships, solve your wastewater problems and take your business to new, exciting places.